drsquidgeums/allie-digital-mvp/README.md

 **Non-Technical Contributions**

-- Bug Reports & Feedback
+- Bug Reports & Feedback: There is a support button to submit these directly inside the app when you sign up.
+OR
 - If something isn't working as expected or you have a suggestion, open a GitHub Issue and describe what you experienced.
 Please include your browser, device, and steps to reproduce the issue where possible.

+**Feature Suggestions**

-Feature Suggestions Have an idea for a new feature or improvement?
-We'd love to hear it — open an Issue with the label enhancement and describe what you'd like to see and why it would help. https://github.com/drsquidgeums/allie-digital-mvp/issues
+Have an idea for a new feature or improvement?
+We'd love to hear it — open an Issue with the label enhancement and describe what you'd like to see and why it would help: https://github.com/drsquidgeums/allie-digital-mvp/issues

 **Technical Contributions**